 I wanted to install LED stair lights for a while now and was just waiting for the right product to come to market.
 This has just happened with Philips Hue releasing the Hue Led Lightstrip plus and a Hue Motion detector.

-The problem was that there are 2 types of Philips Hue Light Strips.
+The problem was that there are two types of Philips Hue Light Strips.
 Both are only 2 meters long out of the packet, but the Generation 2 lightstrip lets you add extra 1m lengths.
 There is a trade-off though, you are limited to a total of 1600 lux for the total length.
 Be it 2m or 10m, so your LED lights will get dimmer the longer you go.
 The other factor is cost, it can get quite expensive to run long lengths of the newer Hue strip-lights.

 - Philips Hue Generation 1 Includes 2m of the light strip.
 Unable to be extended.
 Unless hacked

 - Generation 2 light strip plus, standard comes with 2m of light strip + available to extend to 10m with extra 1m lengths.
 If you have a short run of 2 or 3 meters, it will be more economical and easy to just purchase the Gen 2 Hue lightstrip.
 But if you have a long run like I do, it may be best to do this simple strip-light hack.
 It will save you money, and you will get a better fully automated lighting solution for your home.
 Read on for the full DIY instructions.

 Philips Hue Controller Zigbee